bmi-imaginelab/SI-MIL/data_curation/README.md

 ### Extracting WSI-Level Cell Segmentation

 Follow instructions in [HoVer-Net](https://github.com/vqdang/hover_net.git) repository to extract cell segmentation and classification output for each WSI.
 Save the output in `test_dataset/Hovernet_output` with subfolders `json`, `mask`, and `thumb` for different types of data.
 To be consistent with our study, please use [PanNuke checkpoint](https://drive.google.com/file/d/1SbSArI3KOOWHxRlxnjchO7_MbWzB4lNR/view) for HoVer-Net model.

-Both HoVer-Net framework or particular checkpoint can be replaced as required, however since the following feature extraction scripts are based on HoVer-Net based output, that's why they would need to be modifed as well for other cell segmentation and classification models.
+Note that HoVer-Net framework can be replaced with other cell segmentation and classification models as required, however since the following feature extraction scripts are based on HoVer-Net based output, that's why those scripts would need to be modifed as well.

 ### Feature Extraction Pipeline